wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 `FipsModule.SetPrivateKeyReadEnable(true)` on the same thread first, and do not `await` between the two calls.

+## IVs and nonces

+- AES-GCM and GMAC encryption use module-generated IVs of 12 or 16 bytes (IG C.H Scenario 2, at least 96 bits).
+Encryption with a caller-supplied IV is not public: the module Security Policy allows external IVs only for TLS (IG C.H 1(a)).
+- AES-CCM: `SetNonce` once; the module advances the nonce per encryption.
+- AES-CBC, OFB and CTR: `CreateCbc(key, rng)`, `CreateOfb(key, rng)` and `CreateCtr(key, rng)` draw a fresh IV / initial counter from the module DRBG (read it from `IV`).
+The overloads that take an IV are for decryption and interoperability; with them the caller must meet SP 800-38A (CBC IV unpredictable, OFB IV unique per key, CTR counter blocks unique per key).

+## Secret values outside the module

+Values the module outputs are the application's to protect: DH private keys, ECDH and DH shared secrets, KDF output, decrypted plaintext and exported RSA key components are returned as `byte[]`. `FipsDhKeyPair` and `FipsRsaKeyComponents` zero their private parts on `Dispose`; zero other buffers with `CryptographicOperations.ZeroMemory` when done.
+The managed heap can move arrays, so copies may remain until the memory is reused.

 ## Errors

 Failures throw `WolfCryptFipsException`; `Code` holds the module's return